seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 Viewing graphs while debugging code
 -----------------------------------

-Several of the important data structures in LLVM are graphs: for example CFGs made out of LLVM :ref:`BasicBlocks <BasicBlock>`, CFGs made out of LLVM :ref:`MachineBasicBlocks <MachineBasicBlock>`, and :ref:`Instruction Selection DAGs <SelectionDAG>`.
+Several of the important data structures in LLVM37 are graphs: for example CFGs made out of LLVM37 :ref:`BasicBlocks <BasicBlock>`, CFGs made out of LLVM37 :ref:`MachineBasicBlocks <MachineBasicBlock>`, and :ref:`Instruction Selection DAGs <SelectionDAG>`.
 In many cases, while debugging various parts of the compiler, it is nice to instantly visualize these graphs.

-LLVM provides several callbacks that are available in a debug build to do exactly that.
-If you call the ``Function::viewCFG()`` method, for example, the current LLVM tool will pop up a window containing the CFG for the function where each basic block is a node in the graph, and each node contains the instructions in the block.
+LLVM37 provides several callbacks that are available in a debug build to do exactly that.
+If you call the ``Function::viewCFG()`` method, for example, the current LLVM37 tool will pop up a window containing the CFG for the function where each basic block is a node in the graph, and each node contains the instructions in the block.
 Similarly, there also exists ``Function::viewCFGOnly()`` (does not include the instructions), the ``MachineFunction::viewCFG()`` and